ZipCPU/wb2axip/README.md

   supports writes to a constant address, and continuous writes to concurrent addresses.
 This core depends upon all stream addresses being aligned.

+- [AXIMM2S](rtl/aximm2s.v) reads from a given address, and writes it to a FIFO buffer and then to an eventual AXI stream.
+Read requests are not issued unless room already exists in the FIFO, yet for a sufficiently fast stream the read requests may maintain 100% bus utilization--but only if the rest of the bus does as well.
+Supports continuous, fixed address or incrementing, and aborted transactions.

+  Both this core and the one above it depend upon all stream addresses being aligned.

 # Commercial Applications